pthom/hello_imgui/src/hello_imgui/hello_imgui_api.md

     * Some default menus can be provided: see _ImGuiWindowParams_ options (_showMenuBar, showMenu_App_QuitAbout, showMenu_View_)

+* `ShowAppMenuItems`: *VoidFunction, default=empty*.
+  A function that will render items that will be placed in the App menu.
+  They will be placed before the "Quit" MenuItem, which is added automatically by HelloImGui.
+  This will be displayed only if ImGuiWindowParams.showMenu_App is true

 * `ShowStatus`: *VoidFunction, default=empty*.
   A function that will add items to the status bar.
 Use small items (ImGui::Text for example), since the height of the status is 30.
 Also, remember to call ImGui::SameLine() between items.